learn-co-students/dc-web-062419/54-Thinking-In-Redux/README.md

 - `mapDispatchToProps`
 - Action Creators

 So far, we've only used redux in a tiny sample application.
-Let's refactor our paintr app to use redux!
+Let's refactor our Paintr app to use redux!

 The steps we'll follow when we're thinking in Redux resemble our Thinking In React steps.